-Anyone who has ever been around a scared, angry, or just overstimulated cat can attest to how sharp and dangerous cat claws are.
+Anyone who has ever been around a scared, angry, or just overstimulated cat can attest to how dangerous and sharp cat claws are.
 Given that cats have sharp reflexes and often move too quickly for us to respond in time, cat scratches are an unfortunate risk that comes along with sharing a home with these loveable furballs.

 Why Do Cats Scratch?

 Cats scratch for multiple reasons.
 According to the Humane Society, they scratch to husk away the dead outer layer of their claws, to mark their territory, to stretch their feet and bodies, and sometimes just to blow off steam.

 This behavior is instinctual and normal, so you should provide your cat with a few different scratching options to keep him happy and spare your drapes.
 Commercial scratching posts and pads are available in a variety of forms and materials, but almost anything with a coarse, textured surface will work.